 Environment driven management or driving management?

 A business is started with the initial idea of the value proposition to the customers and stakeholders.
 However, once the initial idea takes shape, a business gets deeper insight into the market realities.
 It is difficult to survive sustainably with good financial performance and growth for a longer period of time in the absence of a properly designed business strategy.
 The business environment is very dynamic and it always shows open new opportunities.
-Simultaneously, it also causes new risks in terms of new entrants, substitution products, new manufacturing Technologies, changes in supply chain, changes in distribution channel, new government regulations, actions by competitors, etc which are external events to the business.
+Simultaneously, it also causes new risks in terms of new entrants, substitution products, new manufacturing technologies, changes in the supply chain, changes in the distribution channel, new government regulations, actions by competitors, etc which are external events to the business.
 The business is also affected by many internal developments.

 Sense of direction

 The management should have a proper direction and it should not be taking random decisions.
-Apohan helps companies in formulation of the business strategy, financial models, contract structure with stakeholders, long term objectives, risk analysis, growth strategy, sustainability strategy, risk mitigation strategy, sWOT analysis, financing strategy, corporate management strategy, etc.
+Apohan helps companies in the formulation of the business strategy, financial models, contract structure with stakeholders, long term objectives, risk analysis, growth strategy, sustainability strategy, risk mitigation strategy, SWOT analysis, financing strategy, corporate management strategy, etc.

 Harmonious decision making

 Many a time, there is a lot of difference and conflict among the stakeholders, promoters, directors, shareholders regarding the key strategic decisions of a business.
 In order to remove these differences, a pre-existing business strategy provides a path for decision making with consensus, harmony, and unanimity.

 Every business must prepare a business plan.
 It should incorporate the generic vision of the company which is not quantitative in nature.
 It should be in the nature of a very long term goal of the company in terms of how it wants to see itself in the future.
 For example, an automotive component company would have the vision to become the market leader in a specific component and develop a reputation of its own brand.